envwarden/envwarden/README.md

     -h --help
-    -s --search <keyword> (optional) define the search term for bitwarden items (defaults to 'envwarden') -d --dotenv (optional) outputs to stdout in .env format -c --copy <destination folder> (optional) copies all attachments on the item to a folder
+    -s --search <keyword> (optional) define the search term for bitwarden items (defaults to 'envwarden') -d --dotenv (optional) outputs to stdout in .env format -k --dotenv-docker (optional) outputs secrets to stdout in a "docker-friendly" .env format (no quotes) -c --copy <destination folder> (optional) copies all attachments on the item to a folder

 You can use ~/.envwarden to store your credentials (just email, or email:password)